puneetkakkar/interview-insight-ai/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Write tests first (TDD approach)
-3. Make your changes
+4. Make your changes
-4. Add tests
+5. **Ensure all tests pass**
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License